• About Us

 17.04.2025

-in Agronomy, News, Organic, Seeds
+in Agronomy, News, Seeds

 A recent potato trial in Scotland has demonstrated that specific biological products and agronomic techniques can significantly increase tuber numbers in seed crops—by up to 30%.
 With sustainability and virus control becoming increasingly critical, these findings are a game-changer for seed potato growers.